aphp/edsnlp/docs/pipelines/ner/score.md

 # Out: (pTx N1 M1,)
 ```

-The TNM score was developed with S. Priou and E. Kempf.
+The TNM score was developed with S. Priou, B. Rance and E. Kempf [@kempf:hal-03519085].

 ## Implementing your own score